Our Beginner Tool List

 Maul/Mallet: DO NOT USE A METAL HAMMER.
 Do not use a metal hammer.
 Please.
 You will needlessly ruin all of your tools, potentially hurt yourself, and make terrible noises.
 Don’t do it as a temporary method.
 Don’t do it.
 I understand mauls are expensive.
 Everyone always talks about their Barry King mauls and very rarely offer a specific entry-level alternative.
 But they’ll say “get a good one.”
 Well I’m here to share my time-tested affordable option.
 I love it, I use it every day, I’m shocked by the price for how good it has proven to be.
 And it looks cool!

-Edge Beveler: Technically you can get by without an edge beveler, but just don’t.
-To get an edge to look nice without a beveler is very difficult.
+Edge Beveler: Technically you can get by without an edge beveler by sanding a bevel onto the edge, but it’s very difficult to make this look right.
+You need a bevel on your edges to avoid the grain surface dog-earing and coming apart, and it looks nicer.
 This is a tricky one though, because I really do feel like investing in nice bevelers makes a huge difference in the end results you are able to achieve in finishing your edges.
 However, there isn’t really an approachable middle ground between cheap/bad and really nice/expensive.
 The options are kind of slim.
 I also feel that the less curved bevelers are better for learning on because it is a tricky thing to get a feel for.
 I currently use JunLin or Palosanto bevelers, which run about $75-$85 and started with a $15 Craftool beveler that left much to be desired.
-I have not tested this beveler ($25) but have used other tools of this brand that were very good:
+I have not tested this beveler ($25) but have used other tools of this brand that were pretty good:

-But other than that, I recommend starting with Craftool and over time investing in better bevelers. #0 or #1 is typically best, but not available from Craftool.
-A light hand with the smallest (#2) served me decently for multiple years, and this particular style has the perfect shape for learning to bevel:
+But other than that, I recommend starting with Craftool and over time investing in better bevelers.
+Size #1 is typically a good one to start with, but not available from Craftool.
+A light hand with the smallest (#2) served me decently for multiple years though I eventually wanted to move away from the super rounded look it gave, and this particular style has the perfect shape for learning to use a beveler:

 Stitching Chisels: Alright, if I lost you with the marble slab, the punch board, and the maul, then here’s where I can offer a little hope.
-If these are beyond your budget right now or you’re not sure if you want to get that deep into it yet, you can always try stitching without pre-chiseling the holes.
-This is a common practice in traditional French/Swiss leathercraft and perfectly fine, though typically this is done with a different style of awl than a round awl.
-I would recommend getting a flat awl or a diamond awl, figuring out how to mark the distance between stitching holes consistently, and studying photos/videos of chiseled holes as you go to mimic the look.
+If these are beyond your budget right now or you’re not sure if you want to get that deep into it yet, you can always try stitching without chiseling the holes, but rather poking them either beforehand or as you stitch.
+This is a common practice in traditional French leathercraft and perfectly fine, though typically this is done with a different style of awl than a round awl.
+There’s nothing wrong with using a round awl but I think the result will be cleaner and nicer with a diamond or flat awl.
+I would recommend figuring out how to mark the distance between stitching holes consistently (there are tools for this or you could use wing dividers), and studying photos/videos of chiseled holes as you go to mimic the look.
 This is a great way to save money without doing something snobby craftsmen might judge you for.
-I saw a TikTok of a woman using a drill and joking that she doesn’t care about the right way- if that’s your vibe, I don’t like you and this list isn’t for you.
-But, if you’re looking for a sensible, low-barrier of entry, maybe try this out.
+I saw a TikTok of a woman using a drill and joking that she doesn’t care about the right way, presumably because of cost.
+That’s dangerous, looks bad, and by never seeking out any kind of information of the (multiple) right ways she never learned of the easier, cheaper, safer, and better way.
+If you want a lower barrier of entry, that’s fine, but I would suggest you invest time figuring out a smart way to do that.
+If you’re looking for a sensible, affordable entry, maybe try this out.

 As for stitching chisels, you first have to determine what style you like between French, Diamond, Round, and Flat.
-Flat is disgusting, and round is almost as bad (in my opinion).
-Then you have to determine what spacing you want between stitches and what size thread looks best with that spacing.
-Obviously, this can be hard to do without being able to test and play around but ask around and learn what other people are doing, especially if you like how this looks in their work.
-Stitching is an incredibly important part of the overall look in any leather item, so taking your time and investing in good chisels is definitely worth it.
-You can cut cost by starting with individual chisels; a 2 prong and a 5 prong.
-I prefer diamond and french styles, and I have not tried every chisel so I’m going to stick to what I know in my recommendations/review.
+You really won’t see flat chisels beyond cheap beginner tools and in my opinion they really don’t look right.
+A lot of people use round in their die-cut pieces or if they tend to do more buckstitching (stitching with lace), but outside of the context of lace I just feel like this looks bad.
+French and diamond are very popular and my personal preference.
+Once you’ve found what you like, you’ll have to determine what spacing you want between stitches and what size thread looks best with that spacing.
+Obviously, this can be hard to do without being able to test these tools, but ask around, and learn what other people are doing, especially if you like how this looks in their work.
+Stitching is an incredibly important part of the overall look in any leather item, so taking your time and investing in good chisels that fit your style is definitely worth it.
+You can cut cost by starting with individual chisels; a 2 prong and a 5-9 prong.
+I have not tried every chisel so I’m going to stick to what I know in my recommendations/review and go through my thoughts by supplier.

 Buckleguy- Both their C.S.
 Osbourne and Corter sets seem a little overpriced for my tastes, though C.S.
-Osbourne tools are generally pretty nice.
+Osbourne tools seem to have a positive reputation (moreso with vintage tools, but their modern tools are still regarded well).
 I am hesitant to trust Corter Leather for complicated reasons I won’t get into now, but they seem to be alright chisels, just overpriced.
 Other than that, please avoid flat and please avoid interchangeable tips.
 Not much of promise at BG.

 Rocky Mountain- The Amy Roke chisels are probably phenomenal but not exactly a “beginner” pricepoint.
 My ultimate recommendation is this, and I have a set that I use quite often:

-If these are not in your budget or you prefer a diamond shape, these appear to be a really great option and based on other tools of mine by Oka Factory, I would guess they are better quality than the similar option at Weaver or the “economy” option on RM:
+If these are not in your budget or you prefer a diamond shape, these appear to be a really great option and based on other tools of mine by Oka Factory, I would guess they are better quality than the similar option at Weaver or the “economy” option on RM.
+The Economy option seems to be the exact same manufacturer as the Weaver set but Rocky Mountain Leather Supply has given it a simple polish, which I suspect would greatly increase the quality even though these are being sold much cheaper at RM.
+I should note that I have not tested them.

 Needles: John James brand.
 That’s the OG.
 Your chisel and thread sizes will determine what size you need, with some amount of personal preference as well.
 Regular sewing kit needles are much too small, the tips are the wrong shape, and not strong enough so you do need to buy needles designed for leather.

 Thread: I am personally considering getting a tattoo of the Ritza Tiger Thread logo like Coach McGirk in Home Movies.
-I am a fanatic (and they have a dope logo).
+I am a fanatic (and they have a great logo).
 I have tried Vinymo and felt that it broke while stitching pretty often, I tried Rocky Mountain’s brand of thread to try to save money, and I guess I’m committed to Ritza.
-I like chisel spacing and thread size on the small side, but here are my preferences for some frame of reference:
+I am not sure if it’s some habit of mine or if it is the thread itself, but twisted or round thread seems to break more than flat braided thread.
+The ratio of thread size to chisel spacing is very important to durability, so I recommend testing your projects thoroughly whether you intend to sell them eventually or just make yourself and others gifts.
+I like chisel spacing on the small side and thread size on the larger side (relative to chisel size), but here are my preferences for some frame of reference:

-2.7mm chisels: 0.45mm, 0.6mm thread- I use this on very small items like earrings, bracelets, and watch straps
+2.0mm chisels: 0.45mm thread- I use this on very small items like earrings, bracelets, and dressier watch straps

 4mm chisels: 1.0mm, 1.2mm thread- I barely ever use chisels this large, though I did for a long time on everything.

-Glue: Please don’t kill your brain cells with Barge contact cement.
-Get the Toulene-Free Barge cement (slightly better for you but still horrible) and only use it when you really need something to stay put and with as much ventilation as possible.
-I try to use it outside, and have made my small apartment uninhabitable multiple times.
+Glue: Please don’t kill your brain cells with regular Barge contact cement.
+Get the Toluene-Free Barge cement (slightly better for you but still hazardous) and only use it when you really need something to stay put and with as much ventilation as possible.
+I try to use it outside, and have made my apartment uninhabitable multiple times.
 For most cases, I’ve grown to really like Aquilim 315, but it comes in the dumbest bottle so I had to buy the little squeezy bottles (which clog a lot) so I’m still refining my process of efficiently using this glue.
 The Seiwa glue was previously my favorite but the company changed ownership and has stopped producing everything but Tokonole.
-I haven’t heard great things about other glues, and haven’t tested many myself.
+I haven’t heard great things about other glues, and haven’t tested many myself to be perfectly honest.

 Tokonole: This will change your life.
-I learned to burnish with JUST water and while I think that was a useful exercise, there really is a limit to the quality you can get with water alone.
+I learned to burnish with just water and while I think that was a useful exercise, there really is a limit to the quality you can get with water alone.
 Then I moved onto Saddle Soap and water and that helped a lot.
 Then I tried Tokonole, and my life changed.
-I used to apply a little bit of water to the edge and then apply tokonole, but I recommend finding an airtight container and making a mix of the two.
-I’m not sure what ratio is ideal because I just kinda eyeballed it, but you definitely don’t want too much water in it because overwetting your edges does terrible things.
-I apply this mixture between each grit while sanding my edges to essentially “wet sand” and that also has made a world of difference, but requires a very light hand so as not to smush the wet fibers too much.
+I used to apply a little bit of water to the edge and then apply tokonole, but I recommend finding an airtight container and making a mix of the two to better control how much water you’re adding.
+I’m not sure what ratio is ideal because I just kinda eyeballed it, but you definitely don’t want too much water in it because overwetting your edges makes the edge mushy and harder to burnish.
+I apply this mixture between each grit while sanding my edges to essentially “wet sand” and that also has made a world of difference, but requires a lighter hand so as not to smush the wet fibers too much.

 Leather: Please don’t buy leather from Tandy.
 It’s dry and it’s low quality.
-If your leather is bad, you might get the wrong idea of what you can achieve or what it’s like to make something out of leather.
-You want to start with something that’s affordable but will give you a realistic idea.
-Panels from Rocky Mountain, Buckle Guy, or Weaver of leather you might not be able to afford a whole single shoulder from are a great introduction, or even Weaver Select natural veg-tan.
+If your leather is especially bad, you might get the wrong idea of what you can achieve or what it’s like to make something out of leather.
+At the very least, you want to start with something that’s affordable but will give you a realistic idea.
+Panels of leather from Rocky Mountain, Buckle Guy, or Weaver are great if you can’t afford a whole single or double shoulder, and Weaver has decent, affordable single shoulders.
+Be careful about the tannage- if you’re looking to burnish, you need veg tan.

 What’s not on the list: There are a lot of things I chose not to include on this list because you don’t need them.
 Other people may try to tell you that you do or kits or websites may try to market them to beginners, but it’s not necessary and some I don’t even have.

-Bone folder- I use one every day and I love them, but you can use plenty of household objects in place of a bone folder
+Bone folder- I use one every day and I love them, but you can use plenty of household objects in place of a bone folder.
+Just make sure you’re not going to scratch your leather.

 Stitching pony- I do not have one and never have.
 I do a style of saddle stitching that does not require a pony, that I learned from Corter Leather on Youtube (be careful with Corter- I learned a lot of terrible habits from him and have come to realize he’s often dishonest)